 Enterprise Application Access and DevOps

-Enterprise Application Access (EAA) is primarily used by organizations to give remote users access to internal applications and websites.
+This is where Akamai Enterprise Application Access (EAA) comes in.
+EAA is primarily used by organizations to give remote users access to internal applications and websites.
 Rather than providing network access to these remote users via a VPN tunnel, EAA restricts access at the application level.
-See the following image and and explanation for how this works:
+See the following image and explanation for how this works:

 - Remote users connect to the EAA Edge server.
 Only authenticated users have access.